polarcoral/monica/README.md

 * Router
 * Registration and Discovery

-   To get monica libraries, go to [maven centre](http://search.maven.org/#search%7Cga%7C1%7Cmonica).
+   To get monica binaries, go to [maven centre](http://search.maven.org/#search%7Cga%7C1%7Cmonica).
 Here is an example to add dependency in Maven:

       <dependency>
         <groupId>com.polarcoral.monica</groupId>